 It shall decide, by the relevant decision-making procedure, whether any actions are to be taken in accordance with the powers conferred upon it by this Regulation for addressing the issues identified in the warnings and recommendations and on the content of that action.

 If the Authority does not act on a warning or recommendation, it shall explain to the ESRB its reasons for not doing so.
 The ESRB shall inform the European Parliament thereof in accordance with Article 19(5) of Regulation (EU) No 1092/2010.
 The ESRB shall also inform the Council and the Commission thereof.
-(137 Balz, Berès + Am 653)
+(137 Balz, Berès + Am 653 Berès et al)

 5. On receipt of a warning or recommendation from the ESRB addressed to a competent authority, the Authority may, where relevant, use the powers conferred upon it by this Regulation to ensure a timely follow-up.
 (138 Balz, Berès)

 Where the addressee intends not to follow the recommendation of the ESRB, it shall inform and discuss with the Board of Supervisors its reasons for not acting.
+(654, Berès et al)

 Where the competent authority, in accordance with Article 17(1) of Regulation (EU) No 1092/2010, informs the Council and the ESRB of the actions it has undertaken in response to a recommendation of the ESRB, it shall take due account of the views of the Board of Supervisors and shall also inform the Commission.
 (139 Balz, Berès)